 The Lamb seemed like a titanic adventure that we were trying to survive ...
 We hit the icebergs, but bravely dragged us into shark-infested and unexplored waters. "

 The exit from Genesis:

 “Did I do the right thing?
 It was a big risk and a huge step into the unknown.
 I was leaving a world class band that was now filling arenas internationally.
 I had to trust the power of my instincts and my inspiration ... "

 Anecdote about a border customs experience:

-“On one occasion, after customs had found a residual illegal substance left by a previous band in the car we had rented, we were taken to separate rooms.
-Customs officers were combative and aggressive, they challenged me with large dogs while I was there without my clothes on.
+“On one occasion, after customs found a leftover illegal substance left by a previous band in the car we hired, we were taken to separate rooms.
+The customs officers were pugnacious and aggressive, challenging me with large dogs while I was there without my clothes on.
 Then suddenly an alarm startled these nervous characters who quickly pulled out their guns and turned wildly, their nostrils sniffing ... "

 A Genesis concert involved in a revolution:

-“The government was about to be overthrown the following day and it was like an explosion.
+“The government was about to be overthrown the next day and it was like an explosion.
 There was a riot outside the club with guns and firecrackers exploding and overturning army jeeps on the street.
-I heard there were fatal accidents.
-The concert was sold to excess.
-Pyramids of people climbing over each other, we were dangerously close to the balconies. "
+I've heard there have been fatalities.
+The concert was oversold.
+Pyramids of people climbing one another, we were dangerously close to the balconies. "

 And of his latest works, Steve says: